MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-availability-overview.md

 4. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.

 ## To view the availability of an item at the locations where it is stored
-You view the availability of an item at the different places where it is stored in the **Item Availability by Location** page.
+You view the availability of an item at the different places where it is stored on the **Item Availability by Location** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Open the card of an item that you want to view availability for.